 Digitalisation is shaping transport and mobility in a way never seen before.
 Sharing economy is playing a growing role also in the transport sector, where the popular demand is to put users at the core of the transport systems.
 Consumer expectations and behaviour are changing, and consumers of mobility services become data producers as well.

-Nearly all of the theoretical elements seem to be in their place.
-What is missing is how we can move from theory to reality, from development to deployment.
-At the same time, research results need to be utilised so that we can rethink who should be shaping the emerging mobility market.
-Do we know what kind of answers we should give to the calls of users?
-Who is sitting in the drivers’ seat on this transition journey?
+It seems that nearly all the theoretical elements are in their place.
+How can we take the next step and move from theory to reality, from development to deployment?
+In addition, research results need to be utilised to rethink who should be shaping the emerging mobility market.
+Do we know how to respond to user demands?
+And who is sitting on the driver’s seat on this transition journey?

 Platform economy and disruptive business models are emerging and offering user-centric, innovative mobility solutions.
 With that, we need to have the basic building blocks in their right place, such as trust in new technologies and making sure that cybersecurity and protection of personal data have been considered.

 New business models demand a certain set of skills from users.
 How can we ensure that we develop future services in a way that is participatory and inclusive?
 We need to create and activate processes that allow the engagement of different users, including those with special needs.

 At the same time, societal change and rapid urbanisation with growing traffic volumes create a new kind of framework.
 We need to find new ways of collaboration in order to aim towards green, inclusive and smart cities.

 Alongside the need to respond to the mobility needs of passengers, new ways of operating have been developed in logistics.
 Smart logistic chains contribute to economic efficiency, decreasing emissions, optimising delivery times and improving consumers’ access to goods and services.